CRM Examples of Resolving Business Needs28 Nov 2022

 The Campaigns module is a place that collects together your marketing activities.
 It’s a place where you can create a segmented audience, send them a targeted message and track the reactions.
 As with Helpdesk, here are a few CRM examples for you of some real-world use-case scenarios.

 As illustrated above, there are times when you want to alert a segment of your customer base about a product fix, or enhancement.
 Using a view or a report you can put that group of people together, and push them onto a Campaign.
+Incidentally, if you want to dive into how Campaigns work in OpenCRM, please have a view of this webinar we have put together.

 Independently of that, you need to put your message together.
 This email template can be as simple or sophisticated as you like.
 For those templates with lots of images, graphics, colours and so on, using a tool such as Stripo is a simple way of building your email.
 You can then push that email back to OpenCRM, and it is ready to use in conjunction with the audience.
 One thing you may want to do before sending your mail is to add some tracking options.
 Seeing when people have clicked the links in your template, or selected to manage their marketing subscriptions can be useful benchmarks for you to gauge the success of your campaign.

 If you have an active sales pipeline, the prospects sitting in there are also a good target audience for marketing.
 This time, you are reaching out to people you hope to do business with, as opposed to your established client base.
-There will be plenty of materials to share with them – perhaps guides on your YouTube channel, or testimonials on your website.
+There will be plenty of materials to share with them – perhaps guides on your YouTube channel or testimonials on your website.
 Anything to help promote your brand and keep your name in the forefront of their minds when the prospect is ready to make a decision.

 Keep In Touch